alinalein/api_VayCayGetAway/README.md

 To test on your own machine:

 1. Open the `postman-tests` folder in this repo
-2. Import the collection into your Postman client
+2. Import the corresponding .postman_collection.json file into your Postman client (either for MongoDB or PostgreSQL).
-3. Make sure your server is running
+3. Make sure your server is running.
+4. Open Postman and run the desired requests or test collections.

 ## Deployment

 This project is currently in development.